marc-shade/Ollama-Workbench/README.md

 - **Contextual Response Test by Model**: Test the contextual understanding of a model through a series of prompts.
 - **Vision Model Comparison**: Compare vision models by uploading an image.

-### Chat
-- **Chat**: Select a model and start chatting!
-The chat interface will automatically detect and color code blocks within the assistant's responses.
-- **Workspace**: Use the Workspace tab to save and manage code and text generated during your chat sessions.
-You can add new items manually or save assistant responses directly to the workspace.
-- **Files**: Upload, view, edit, and delete files.
-These files can be used as corpus in the Chat.

 ### Document
 - **Repository Analyzer**: Select "Repository Analyzer" from the Document section in the sidebar.
 Enter the path to your repository and choose the task type (documentation, debug, or README).
 Select a model and adjust the temperature and max tokens as needed.
 Click "Analyze Repository" to generate a PDF report and, if applicable, a README.md file.
 - **Web to Corpus**: Convert web content into a corpus for analysis or training.
 The generated files will be saved to the 'files' folder, accessible from both the 'Document' section and the 'Chat' section.
 - **Manage Files**: Upload, view, edit, and delete files.
 These files can be used as corpus in the Chat.
-- **Manage Prompts**: Create, edit, and delete custom prompts for Agent Type, Metacognitive Type, and Voice Type.
-You can also download and upload prompt JSON files for easy sharing and backup.

-### Workflow
-- **Manage Projects**: Select "Manage Projects" from the Workflow section in the sidebar.
-You can create new projects, add tasks to projects, assign tasks to AI agents, and run the agents to generate outputs for each task.

 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/Screenshot-2024-06-26-at-1.12.39 PM-2.png" />
 <img src="https://2acrestudios.com/wp-content/uploads/2024/06/Screenshot-2024-06-26-at-1.12.54 PM-2.png" />